ProbusThrax/ETT/README.md

 2. Find your KSP directory and add that.

-3. You need to download and use the latest ETT.cfg from the github directory. (https://github.com/ProbusThrax/ETT/tree/master/GameData/ETT)
+3. You need to download and use the latest EngTechTree.cfg from the github directory. (https://github.com/ProbusThrax/ETT/tree/master/GameData/ETT)

 4. Put it in your GameData/ETT folder.